meetakshi253/Avis/README.md

 # Avis
-Text Mining and Sentiment Analysis
+<ins> Text Mining and Sentiment Analysis </ins>

-*Harvest tweets from Twitter for Samsung Galaxy and Apple iPhone from four cities-- London, Los Angeles, Delhi and New York.
+### *Harvest tweets from Twitter for Samsung Galaxy and Apple iPhone from four cities-- London, Los Angeles, Delhi and New York.
 Perform opinion scoring and make stastical inferences.*

-<strong> R </strong> <br>
+### R <br>
 <ul>
 <li> Using OAuth for R-Twitter Handshake
 <li> Scraping twitter using searchTwitter() in the twitteR package.